 - 1/4 cup low-sodium soy sauce (or to taste)

-- Optional garnishes: fresh chopped cilantro, chopped scallions, chopped peanuts, or sesame seeds
+- Garnish: fresh chopped cilantro, chopped scallions, chopped peanuts, and/or sesame seeds

 Gather the ingredients.